 It’s not too late to reserve your seat!
-Do so now by visiting our Eventbrite page!
-All events hosted by Artist-in-Residence Wesley Stace and are free of charge.
+Do so now by visiting our Eventbrite page.
+All events are hosted by our Artist-in-Residence Wesley Stace and are free of charge.
 The FDU community and the general public are encouraged to attend.
 Click here for directions to our Madison campus.